 Why Is Multiple Imputation Used?

 Multiple imputation fills in missing values by generating plausible numbers derived from distributions of and relationships among observed variables in the data set.3 Multiple imputation differs from single imputation methods because missing data are filled in many times, with many different plausible values estimated for each missing value.
 Using multiple plausible values provides a quantification of the uncertainty in estimating what the missing values might be, avoiding creating false precision (as can happen with single imputation).
-Multiple imputation provides accurate estimates of quantities or associations of interest, such as treatment effects in randomized trials, sample means of specific variables, ...
+Multiple imputation provides accurate estimates of quantities or associations of interest, such as treatment effects in randomized trials, sample means ...